syakir-naka/Javascript-Notes/3. Operators/Notes.md

 let points = 110;
 let type = points>100 ? 'gold' : 'silver';

+// first we start with a condition, let type = points>100

+add question mark
+let type = points>100 ?

-// first we start with a condition, add question mark then true to left or false on the right side. console.log(type);
+then true to the left or false on the right side.
+'gold' : 'silver'

+Then print on the console
+console.log(type);
 ```